BerniceChoo/C_Plus_Plus_Project/README.md

 ## Task 3
 Extend the example test program to demostrate when the case of a reference count of 0 where it free the allocated memory.
+The IF statement is used to allows reference count of 0.

 ```
 ~my_string() { // free the allocated memory